Meera’s gloved hand tightened around the shaft of her frog spear. “Who sent you? Who is this three-eyed crow?”

 I am admitting upfront that I am making some rather bold statements in the hypothesis below which may or may not be true, but we should speculate the hell out of them anyway.

 But something odd is happening to Bran that does not seem to get much attention.
-I have mentioned this every so often along the way in the Westeros.org forums, most recently my Pinocchio thread, but I would like to get more input here.
+I have mentioned this every so often along the way in the Westeros.org forums, most recently my Pinocchio thread (yes, I actually speculated that Bran Stark was in-part based on Pinocchio).

 - Bran is already turning in to a tree!